jonkpirateboy/shazall/README.md

 ## Install

-Start by connecting the USB microphone and the LCD Screen to your Pi.
+Start by connecting the USB microphone and the LCD screen to your Pi.

 ### OS